SlimRunner/cs131-project-tester/README.md

 ```
 python ./main.py -h
 ```
+It has information about some flags not mentioned here such as `--args`.

 ## Test Case Formatting
 The tester lets you write your Brewin code in a markdown file (i.e. [testsuitev2.md](./testsuitev2.md)).
 Its benefits are that since Brewin is pretty similar to Go, you get syntax highlighting for free in code blocks.